Try these top tips on how to save on water bills and avoid getting hosed by your water provider.

 It can use up to 20 gallons of water daily, which can skyrocket your water bill and reduce any savings from reducing water usage in other areas.

-It can also clog pipes which may lead to repairs – thereby reducing any savings even more.
+It can also clog pipes which may lead to repairs – thereby reducing any water savings even more.

-To conserve water, it’s best to skip using the garbage disposal altogether and put your food scraps in the trash or compost them.
+To conserve water, it’s best to skip using the disposal altogether and put your food scraps in the trash or compost them.

 💧 11.
 Recycle Your Water